ejhusom/DeepPower/README.md

       interesting as target values later on.
 2. Optionally scale input features.
 3. Feature engineering.
 Examples:
-    - Rolling minimum.
-    - Rolling maximum.
-    - Rolling range.
+    - Rolling range of breathing data.
+    - Gradient of breathing data.
+    - Slope angle of the breathing pattern.
-4. Delete features that may be less important, since we prefer a simpler model.
+4. Optionally delete raw inputs that may be less important, since we prefer a simpler model.
 This might for example be raw breathing data, if we have engineered features that work better.

-### Sequentialize

-In this stage the data is divided into sequences based on a chosen history size.

 ### Split

-This stage first combines the data from all workouts in the data set, and then splits the data set into a training and test set.
+This stage splits the data set into a training and test set.

 ### Scale

 In this stage the data is scaled.

+### Sequentialize

+In this stage the data is divided into sequences based on a chosen history size.

 ## Usage